influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 For example, to calculate oil temperature over a given interval using the machine-production sample data.

-The total temperature considers both the total hours in the day and the temperature of the different batches.
-A time-weighted average requires time to be shown in decimal form.

-Minutes will be divided by 60 and seconds will be divided by 3600 to get a decimal form of the hour.
-Depending on what your time is, the hour and the quotient of the minutes and the seconds will be added to recieve your time in decimals.

-To recieve the average oil temperature, the temperature (in the `_value` column) is multiplied by the time period (as a decimal), divided by the total time.
-In this example, the average oil temperature for the time range is calculated across four different stations in a production line.

 #### Flux query to calculate time-weighted average